 From the time it opened, business was only OK at best.
 The dominant demographic of this area is 40 and older which leaves out the bulk of the movie going audience.
 As is always the case, a hit movie like “T2”, “Back To The Future 3”, “Dances With Wolves”, etc… will do business anywhere just as they did here.
 I believe the biggest hit of these days was “Apollo 13”, a hit everywhere, but especially among older audiences.
 However, Parkside 8 was located in the center of a circle formed by Phipps Plaza / Lenox Square, Perimeter Mall, North Point Mall, and Cumberland Mall with all of their associated screens all playing day and date with Parkside 8, and the movie going population of Sandy Springs was not enough to make this location a big money maker.
 Within a year the decision was made to change the name from Parkside 8 to Sandy Springs 8, the old Sandy Springs Theatre being long gone by this time.
 This might have made the general location easier to pinpoint but did nothing to make the place any easier to find.

 For 12 years this site went about the daily grind, accumulating the usual assortment of managers, employees, and humorous stories common to all theatres, but in 1999, GCC declared bankruptcy and closed all of their Atlanta locations except the brand new Parkway Point.
 As with all bankrupt lease breakings, GCC had to pretty much just walk out and shut the door behind them, leaving the set up intact.
 (The projectionist of the moment, on vacation and unaware of what was happening, had to make some kind of arrangement with the court or sheriff to get his personal belongings out of the booth when he returned to find himself out of a job.)
-The site sat vacant for over a year until an outfit known as Entertainment Film Works, which was running the old Hairston 8 as a dollar house, reopened Parkside 8, also as a dollar house.
+The Parkside 8 was closed in 2000 and the site sat vacant for over a year until an outfit known as Entertainment Film Works, which was running the old Hairston 8 as a dollar house, reopened Parkside 8, also as a dollar house.
 This lasted only for about a year during which the condition of the site became pretty shabby.
 EFW’s departure was followed by another long period of darkness until spring of 2003 when a small art house chain known as Madstone Theatres took over the lease.
 Madstone Theatres completely remodeled the lobby to turn it into a coffee house / deli type of operation.
 Not needing so many seats for art films, they reseated the #4 and #5 auditoriums so as to allow a world of room in between each row.
 They also removed seats from the back of each house and poured concrete platforms to provide for wheelchair seating.
 This left the seating capacity for the houses at about 302.
 288, 211, and 159.
 In the booth, red light readers for the upcoming cyan soundtrack prints were installed, and Odyssey hearing impaired systems were added to each house.
 It is also possible that this is when the DTS units were added to 1 and 8.
 The THX certification for #5 was long gone by this time.